OSGeo/grass-website/content/news/2023_08_27_GRASS_GIS_docker_organization.md

 image tags for deployment.

-In summary, as we have phased out the repository under mundialis, we anticipate robust development, improved maintenance and a more streamlined user experience for GRASS GIS docker images within the OSGeo framework.
+In summary, as we have phased out the repository under mundialis, we anticipate improved maintenance and a more streamlined user experience for GRASS GIS docker images within the OSGeo framework.